antmicro/rowhammer-tester/docs/source/playbook.md

 * `row_generator_config` - parameters for the row generator
 * `verbose` - should verbose output be generated (true or false)
 * `fill_local` - when enabled, permits shrinking the filled memory area to just the aggressors and the victim
 * `nr_rows` - number of rows to conduct the experiment over.
-This is the number of aggressor rows.
+This is the number of aggressor rows
-  * The number of victim rows will be lower by 2.
-For example, to perform hammering for 32 victim rows, use 34 as the parameter value
+  * The number of victim rows will be lower by 2; for example, to perform hammering for 32 victim rows, use 34 as the parameter value
-* `read_count_step` - this is how much to increment the hammer count between multiple tests for the same row.
+* `read_count_step` - this is how much to increment the hammer count between multiple tests for the same row
   * This is the number of hammers on a single side (total number of hammers on both sides is 2x this value)
 * `initial_read_count` - hammer count for the first test for a given row.
 Defaults to `read_count_step` if unspecified
 * `distance` - distance between aggressors and victim.
 Defaults to 1
 * `baseline` - when enabled, a retention effect baseline is collected by hammering distant rows for the same amount of time as the aggressor rows
-* `first_dummy_row` - location of the first of two dummy rows used for baselining.
+* `first_dummy_row` - location of the first of two dummy rows used for baselining
 * `iters_per_row` - number of times the hammer count is incremented for each row

 The results are a series of histograms with appropriate labeling.

-Example [configurations](#configurations) for this test ar provided as `configs/example_hammer_*.cfg` files.
+Example [configurations](#configurations) for this test ar provided as `configs/example_hammer_*.json` files.
 Some of them require a significant amount of memory declared as `payload memory`.
 To execute a minimalistic example from within the rowhammer-tester repo, execute: